 Apprenticeships are a mix of work and training, so you’ll spend time in employment as well as time studying to equip you with work-related skills, relevant knowledge and a nationally recognised qualification.

 Each apprenticeship vacancy is set by the employer.
 Some may require more qualifications than others.
-Although some apprenticeships will not require you to have any prior qualifications, you will be expected to demonstrate a great attitude, enthusiasm for the role, along with a strong work ethic.
+Although some apprenticeships will not require you to have any prior qualifications, you will be expected to demonstrate a great attitude and enthusiasm for the role, along with a strong work ethic.

 You’ll get at least 20 days paid holiday per year, plus bank holidays.

 This will depend on the type of apprenticeship.
 They can vary from 12 months to four years.

 These will be completed by your work-based assessor, who will visit you regularly in the workplace.
 When you have finished your apprenticeship, you will be awarded a grade based on your performance.

 Don’t worry – whatever apprenticeship you choose, you can also study a functional skills qualification.
 Functional skills run alongside your apprenticeship and give you the chance to achieve your grades in maths and English.